ITUnderground/itunderground.dk/src/routes/(posts)/pages/how-to-make-challenges/+page.md

 In ITUnderground we utilize docker containers for running challenges on our infrastructure.

-[This repository](https://github.com/ITUnderground/challenge-templates) contains an example challenge.
+[This repository](https://github.com/ITUnderground/challenge-templates) contains some example challenges.

 You can read more about making challenges in this [blog post](/blog/making-challenges) as well.